 Crate training is not a one-off thing.
 It might take you some significant amount of time before your dog or puppy is fully trained.
 Crate training requires a lot of patience as it is something that might take days or even weeks.

 How should you crate train your dog?

-- Introduce your dog o the crate
+Introduce your dog o the crate

-When you have all that ready, you should place your crate somewhere in the house where he likes to spend most of his time or, somewhere you as the parent spends most of your time.
+When you have all that ready, you should place your crate somewhere in the house where he likes to spend most of his time or, somewhere you as the parent spend most of your time.
 Like in the living room.

 Show your dog to the crate.
 Do not be forceful as it will not go well.
 You can start by placing treats near the door of the crate.
 If it doesn’t work out the first time, repeat the procedure other times until he is comfortable getting into the tray.

-- Give your dog his meals inside the case
+Give your dog his meals inside the case

-However, remember that closing the door in the first days is not advisable.
+However, remember that closing the door in the first few days is not advisable.
 The dog might feel uncomfortable about being caged.
 Therefore, care to leave the door open while the dog takes his food.
 As you progress, you can be closing the door when he starts taking his meals and, open it as soon as he clears his plate.

-- Train him to stay longer inside the crate
+Train him to stay longer inside the crate

 At this point, the dog will be making short visits to the crate to find his toys and look for treats.
 After meals, he might also stay a few more minutes before he leaves.
 You need to increase the length of time he can stay inside.

 Repeat the exercise until your dog can stay even for over an hour.
 In no time, he will also be spending the night in his crate comfortably.